 India avoids condemnation of Russia to produce united G20 declaration

-India unveils the New Delhi Declaration after just one day of talks, with G20 leaders – including Russia and China – agreeing that the ‘use or threat of use of nuclear weapons is inadmissible’
+Declaration after just one day of talks with G20 leaders – including Russia and China – agrees ‘use or threat of use of nuclear weapons is inadmissible’

 India has defied expectations to produce a New Delhi Declaration backed by all countries at this weekend’s G20 summit, at the expense of any meaningful condemnation of Russia’s invasion of Ukraine.